Nicholas May, PhD, CCC-SLP

 344 Dunn Hall

-Nicholas May, M.M., M.S., Ph.D., CCC-SLP is joining the Department of Communication Sciences and Disorders as an Assistant Professor this fall.
+Nicholas May, M.M., M.S., Ph.D., CCC-SLP joined the Department of Communication Sciences and Disorders as an Assistant Professor in the fall of 2022.
 He is currently studying nonlinear source-filter interactions in a synthetic silicone vocal fold model.
 Nick has strong foundations in voice and speech science and in voice performance and pedagogy.
 His research interests are in the areas of nonlinear source-filter interaction; voice rehabilitation; laryngeal modeling; and aerodynamic, glottographic, and acoustic measurements of speech and voice.
 Nick’s research has been published in the Journal of Voice and the Journal of the Acoustical Society of America.
 Prior to joining the University of Maine, Dr. May was a PRN speech-language pathologist in multiple SNFs in northwest Ohio and an adjunct lecturer at BGSU, where he earned his Ph.D.

 Education